- Ski.com Home

 Ski BC, Canada - A Ski.com Guide

-It’s the stuff of legend and lore — a place where the snow falls for days, weeks, and even an entire winter season without hardly letting up (and if it’s not snowing the temperatures are surprisingly mild), a place where jumping on a helicopter or snowcat is about as easy as hopping on a chairlift, a place that boasts some of North America’s most down-to-earth— and fun— ski towns.
+It’s the stuff of legend and lore — a place where the snow falls endlessly for days, weeks, and even an entire winter, blanketing the mountains in a powdery paradise.
+When the skies clear, the temperatures stay surprisingly mild, making for perfect riding conditions.
+It’s a place where jumping on a helicopter or snowcat is just about as easy as hopping on a chairlift, a place that boasts some of North America’s most down-to-earth— and fun— ski towns.
 We’re talking about the revered Canadian province of British Columbia (BC).

 The Coast Mountains - Whistler Blackcomb

-The Coast Mountain Range of British Columbia is home to the big kahuna of ski resorts, Whistler Blackcomb.
-Boasting an impressive 8,171 skiable acres, this beautiful behemoth is comprised of two massive mountains — Whistler and Blackcomb Mountain.
+The Coast Mountain Range of British Columbia is home to the king of ski resorts, Whistler Blackcomb.
+Boasting an impressive 8,171 skiable acres, this beautiful behemoth is comprised of two massive mountains — Whistler and Blackcomb.
 Both mountains offer everything from picture-perfect, wide-open groomers to high alpine couloir lines, plus they’re connected via the PEAK 2 PEAK Gondola — the world’s largest unsupported cable car.
+More than just a way to get around, the gondola provides breathtaking views and seamless access to both sides of the mountain.

 Related: Best Of – Whistler Blakcomb’s Steeps

-But Whistler’s impressive size doesn’t stop on the mountains, the ski resort offers its 2 million annual visitors three world-class, Tyrolean-style villages, which are fully equipped with lodging and dining options to suit every preference, plenty of shopping, and British Columbia’s best nightlife scene.
+Whistler’s grandeur doesn’t end at the mountains – this elite ski resort offers its 2 million annual visitors three Tyrolean-style villages famous for their après-ski scene.
+With a range of lodging and dining options to suit every preference, plenty of shopping, and British Columbia’s best nightlife scene, Whistler has everything you need to unwind after a day on the slopes.

 Ski the Powder Highway

-Though this area of British Columbia has one of the highest densities of ski operations in the world, it has maintained a sense of authenticity, which can be experienced by visiting its many unique and funky towns or by talking to its down-to-earth locals.
+Though this area of British Columbia has one of the highest densities of ski operations in the world, it has maintained a sense of authenticity, which can be experienced by visiting its many unique and funky towns or by talking to friendly locals.
+According to a local liftie, “Revelstoke is a cool town and an amazing resort.
+The vertical is absolutely ridiculous and on a power day, I couldn’t tell you a better resort to be at.”
+Enough said.

 Related: A Ski.com Guide to the Powder Highway

 A trip to the Powder Highway isn’t a typical ski vacation; it’s the one you’ll remember for a lifetime.
-With so much to explore and so many different itineraries to experience in this single area of B.C., it’s a part of the world you will probably find yourself coming back to year after year.
+With so much to explore and so many different itineraries to experience in this corner of B.C., it’s a part of the world you will never tire of, and chances are, you’ll be planning your next trip before you even leave.

 Note: A Powder Highway expedition is best suited for expert skiers and riders who don't mind a lot of mountain driving in the winter months.